Overview

 How It Works

-RAD allows participants of Maryland SSPs to have used paraphernalia tested for drug composition.
-A trained SSP staff member wipes the paraphernalia and completes a webform with the participant.
+RAD allows participants of Maryland OADPOPs to have used paraphernalia tested for drug composition.
+A trained OADPOP staff member wipes the paraphernalia and completes a webform with the participant.
 Only a trace amount of sample is needed for testing.
-The webform does not include any personal identifiers and is securely visible to OHR and SSP staff.
-Collection setting (onsite, mobile unit, street outreach) varies by SSP.
-The wipe is mailed to NIST, where it is tested using DART-MS. OHR shares results with SSP, and the SSP staff are responsible for sharing the results back to the participant who submitted the sample.
+The webform does not include any personal identifiers and is securely visible to OPE and OADPOP staff.
+Collection setting (onsite, mobile unit, street outreach) varies by OADPOP.
+The wipe is mailed to NIST, where it is tested using DART-MS. OPE shares results with the OADPOP, and the OADPOP staff are responsible for sharing the results back to the participant who submitted the sample.

 Recent Data